khrynczenko/blog/content/2020-05-27-no_discard.md

 }
 ```

-Here I could imagine if we do not care whether logging with `log_sqrt_to_file` succeeded we don't need to handle returned value.
-If we would apply
+Here I can imagine that if we do not care whether logging with
+`log_sqrt_to_file` succeeds we don't need to handle returned value.
+If applied
 `[[nodiscard]]` to the `log_sqrt_to_file` we would get that pesky warning
-that we don't want in this case because we discard the value purposefully.
+that we don't want because we discarded the value deliberately.
 So how about adding [[nodiscard]] and just assigning it to some variable.

 ```c++